 a.
 The Export CDB folder browser shall have the following characteristics:

-1. The Screen shall be provided by the Operating System (Windows 7).
+1. The Screen shall be provided by the Operating System.

 2. The Screen shall only allow browsing of directory folders.

 3. The Screen shall remember the file path of the parent directory chosen for the last export during the current program session.